qiime2/docs/source/tutorials/align-phylo.rst

 2. `Molecular phylogenetics - principles and practice`_
 3. `Phylogenetics - An Introduction`_

-Via the `q2-phylogeny`_ plugin of :qiime2:, there are several methods for phylogenetic inference based on the following tools:
+Via the `q2-phylogeny`_ plugin of :qiime2:, there are several methods / pipelines for phylogenetic inference based on the following tools:
  1. `FastTree`_
  2. `RAxML`_
  3. `IQ-TREE`_
-and this plugin pipeline:
- 1. `align-to-tree-mafft-fasttree`_

 Methods
 =======